EMsoft-org/EMsoft/ReadMe.md

 ## What's coming in 4.4?
 - We are working on improvements to all underlying libraries.
 - Extensive development of the *EMsoftWorkbench* is currently underway at BlueQuartz Software.
-We will make the new version, capable of running the dictionary indexing algorithm, available in this release.
+We will make the new version, capable of running the either the dictionary indexing algorithm or the new spherical indexing algorithm, available in this release.
 - We hope to release version 4.4 by the Spring of 2020.